rivasd/jsPsych/docs/markdown_docs/plugins/jspsych-audio-abx.md

 B | string | The sound presented in second
 X | string | The sound presented in last (the target). key_press | numeric | Indicates which key the subject pressed.
 The value is the [numeric key code](http://www.cambiaresearch.com/articles/15/javascript-char-codes-key-codes) corresponding to the subject's response. rt | numeric | The response time in milliseconds for the subject to make a response.
-The time is measured from when the A and B stimuli first appear on the screen until the subject's response. correct | boolean | True if the subject picks the correct answer.
+The time is measured from the end of the third sound until the subject's response. correct | boolean | True if the subject picks the correct answer.

 ## Examples